List of United States presidential candidates: Pre-12th Amendment: 1789–1800

 Prior to the ratification of the Twelfth Amendment in 1804, each member of the Electoral College cast two votes, with no distinction made between electoral votes for president and electoral votes for vice president.
 Under these rules, the individual who received the most electoral votes would become president, and the individual who received the second most electoral votes would become vice president.
 (Note: The pre-12th Amendment constitutional rules required a contingent election when multiple candidates tied for the highest number of electoral votes, or when no individual won an electoral vote from a majority of the electors.
 The former situation occurred in the 1800 presidential election, when the House of Representatives elected Thomas Jefferson over his nominal running mate, Aaron Burr.)

 The following candidates received at least one electoral vote in elections held before the ratification of the Twelfth Amendment in 1804.
 Winning candidates are bolded.
-Political parties began to nominate presidential candidates in the 1796 presidential election, and candidates are listed as members of the Democratic-Republican Party (DR) or the Federalist Party (F) for the 1796 and 1800 elections.
+Political parties began to nominate presidential candidates in the 1796 presidential election, and candidates are therefore not listed as representatives of any party prior.